Webinar: 10th of January 2023, 09:30 – 15:30 (GMT+01:00)

 Practical workshop: 5th and 6th of September 2023, in Germany.

 Imagine a landscape park without trees – impossible.
 Trees are important design elements and give parks and gardens structure.
 Trees have direct benefits for the site, the other plants and the people, e.g. by giving shade or enhancing the air quality.
 While trees needed limited care for many decades, many of them are for some years now a cause for concern or have already become patients in garden maintenance.
 Climate change with high temperatures, very low rainfall, sinking ground water levels or increasing storm events etc. has rapidly increased diseases and deaths of many trees – often the very old and the monument characteristic ones.

 An all-day winter-webinar will be arranged 10th of January 2023, followed by a practical workshop in September (5th – 6th – 2023).
 The aim of the webinar and the workshop is to find solutions for the conservation, development and maintenance of trees in historical gardens in times of climate change based on historical methods and experiences as well as on recent research and professional exchange.

 The webinar will cover these topics: Importance of trees for the cultural heritage of our parks and gardens in different epochs; Historical cultivation, planting and care techniques in the design with trees; Challenges in dealing with trees in climate change; Practical solutions in the development, management and maintenance of trees; International conservation charters and national legislation that exist to safeguard heritage gardens.
 It will also be shown that heritage parks can have an important role in identifying and creating resilient heritage park maintain both the natural and heritage values.

-Follow us for more information about the topic ‘Trees in Heritage gardens in Climate Change’, the webinar and workshop in the topic.
+Follow us for more information about the topic ‘Trees in Heritage gardens in Climate Change’.